25 Breathtaking Mourning Dove Pictures

 “It was late afternoon on a late summer day, when I looked out my living room window to see a mourning dove perched on the tree just outside the window,” says Patricia Welch.
 “The light filtering down on the bird was just gorgeous so I grabbed my camera and quietly headed out my back door and took the shot.
 I find mourning doves to be such beautiful, peaceful creatures and this heavenly light just accentuated that for me.”

-"I took this summer shot of a mourning dove in Newark, Illinois.
+“I took this summer shot of a mourning dove in Newark, Illinois.
 This dove seemed willing to be photographed and gave me its best profile.
-I like the soft earthy tones of the bird's feathers, spotted in places by sunlight peeking through the tree branches and leaves."
-Try these proven bird photography tips.
+I like the soft earthy tones of the bird’s feathers, spotted in places by sunlight peeking through the tree branches and leaves.”
+Learn to identify Eurasian collared doves.

-"I took this photo of a mourning dove as the sun was setting in our backyard.
-When I saw this dove below my feeders, I took the snap, thinking it wouldn't be much," says Liana Jonas.
-"I was happily surprised at its facial expression."
+“I took this photo of a mourning dove as the sun was setting in our backyard.
+When I saw this bird below my feeders, I snapped some mourning dove pictures, thinking they wouldn’t turn out,” says Liana Jonas.
+“I was happily surprised at its facial expression.”

 “This mourning dove perched on my back fence in Sanger, Texas,” says Sandy Scott.
 “I am new to photography and my husband told me what type of bird this was.”